iPhone 13 | Knoxville, Tennessee

 On location in Knoxville, Tennessee for UMASS Magazine recently, my assignment was also informed by the gorgeous issue of Mergoat Magazine I picked up in a cafe and flipped through before walking through Old Gray Cemetery.
 It was changed by unexpectedly heavy rain as it was prevented from falling on a carefully groomed Smokies baseball diamond.
 It was flavored by my producer’s nostalgia that resulted in a late-night stop at the Waffle House.

-But making work that combines the sensation of rain-on-skin and the specter of invasive kudzu and the taste of a stack of late-night pancakes into a story about a very specific place might be my favorite kind of alchemy.
+Making work that combines the sensation of rain-on-skin and the specter of invasive kudzu and the taste of a stack of late-night pancakes into a story about a very specific place might be my favorite kind of alchemy.

 Comment